 A DUI in Georgia can result in almost immediate suspension of your right to drive in the state, and, if you're a Georgia licensee, your right to drive anywhere.

 Every person charged with DUI must pay close attention to the paperwork that they are given during the arrest.
 Officers will often give the arrestee a DPS/DMVS 1205 form telling them that it will allow the person to drive for thirty days or until court.
 Even if the officer's description is not accurate, it can still allow a suspension to take effect.

 An officer is authorized to give a DPS/DMVS 1205 if you refuse to submit to the state administered chemical tests or if your alcohol concentration meets a certain level or greater (0.08 grams percent for persons 21 and over, 0.04 grams percent for persons operating a commercial vehicle, or 0.02 grams percent for persons under the age of 21).

 The DDS 1205 form seems to be designed to confuse and deprive drivers of their rights.
 Near the bottom of the form in a nondescript typeface, it gives you notice of the intent to suspend your license and refers you to the back of the form for hearing and appeal procedures which are printed in a faint type.

-You have only TEN (10) business days to appeal the suspension of your license and keep your license active.
+Since July 1, 2017, you now have thirty (30) calendar days to appeal the suspension of your license and keep your license active.
 If you do not appeal within the ten (10) days or do not receive permission to file a late appeal (which is rarely granted), your license will be SUSPENDED for 12 months beginning thirty days after your arrest.
 Due to the pandemic, for arrests between March of 2021 and through May 2021, an extra 90 days is allowed to make your appeal.
 The additional 90 days does not extend the time to obtain an ignition interlock permit if you choose to use that method to address a threatened suspension.

 You will be required to pay a $150 filing fee to pursue an appeal of the administrative license suspension.